-Bullying: Addressing the Issue through Stories of Friendship and Acceptance
+Bullying: Addressing The Issue Through Stories of Friendship and Acceptance

 Bullying is a pervasive problem affecting people of all ages, backgrounds, and walks of life.
 While this issue is gaining more recognition and action, the fight is far from over.
 One particularly effective approach is to address bullying through the prism of friendship and acceptance, using powerful narratives to evoke empathy, and understanding, and inspire change.
 The National Bullying Prevention Center estimates that one out of every five students reported being bullied, making it an urgent and widespread concern.